 - The Mponeng Gold Mine is the worlds deepest mine and extends down to 4 kilometres below the surface.
 A trip to the bottom of the mine takes about an hour.

-- Johannesburg is the city with the most amount of tallest building structures on the African continent.
+- Another interesting fact about Johannesburg is that it is the the city with the most amount of tallest building structures on the African continent.
 Such buildings are clearly visible when looking at the skyline.
 Amongst the highest are the Hillbrow Tower, Sentec Tower and the Carlton Centre.

 - Johannesburg is not located near to any ocean or sea, nor close to any navigable river.
 Over 50% of its cargo arrives through the ports of Durban and Cape Town (both located by the ocean).
 The container terminal ‘City Deep’ in Jo’burg is the largest ‘dry port’ in the world.
 It was developed in 1977 by the South African Railways.